-Defines a reduction in current expenses such as contract costs and salaries
+Defines a reduction in current expenses such as contract costs and salaries:

-- Coordination with other local agencies for sharing enterprise licensing and hardware costs - Labor savings associated with creating, compiling and transforming project data - Aiding land use development - Providing a framework to catalogue land use documentation dramatically reducing processing times for public disclosure requests. - Field data collection and processing eliminates redundant data entry.
+- Coordination with other local agencies for sharing enterprise licensing and hardware costs. - Aiding land use development. - Providing a framework to catalogue land use documentation dramatically reducing processing times for public disclosure requests and land use applications - Field data collection and processing eliminates redundant data entry. - Reduction in phone calls and counter visits as public can get information from COMPAS and selfserve data downloads.